s2c/RLSwitchingNetworks/README.md

 ## Parameters:

-lambda_i_j = n x n arrival/matching matrix, input i -> output j // T be
+lambda_i_j = n x n arrival/matching matrix, input i -> output j

 ## Observations:

-Q_n : n x n the number and type of packet in each input queue, in order
+Q_n : n x n matrix that corresponds to the input and output queues

 ## Actions:

-[n length binary vector] = Each entry corresponds to which output the input queue is subtracting from
+[n x n] Binary matrix.
+Each positive entry in row corresponds to which output the queue will send to

 Validity check:

 There is something that can go to output queue
-There are no repeats in action queue

 ## Transition: